+- Charity Shops

+- Vacancy

+- Evening & Night Time Economy

-- 1.4.4 The town centre performance toolkit aims to monitor the performance of town centre by collecting data on various themes which are reviewed annually, enabling a comparison of town centre performance. - 1.4.5 It is suggested that this report be updated on a yearly basis to provide a year on year indication of the health and viability of Newent town centre.
+- 1.1.4 The town centre performance toolkit aims to monitor the performance of the town centre by collecting data on various themes which are reviewed annually, enabling a comparison of town centre performance.

+- 1.1.5 It is suggested that this report be updated on a yearly basis to provide a year on year indication of the health and viability of Newent town centre.